Marigold ‘French Dwarf Double’

 I bought a package of Marigold ‘French Dwarf Double’ from the Dollar general store in Leland, Mississippi in the spring of 2011.
 This is the year I planted the ‘French Dwarf Double’ and ‘Petite’.

-Not only that, but the plants seemed to grow larger, taller, than what they were supposed to.
+Not only that, but the plants seemed to grow larger and taller than they were supposed to.
 The Marigold ‘French Dwarf Double’ were supposed to grow to a height of only 12”.

 I started the seeds in the sunroom then transplanted them here and there in the backyard.
 I transplanted the Marigold ‘Petite’ along the front of the border and the ‘French Dwarf Double” behind them.
 The ‘Petite’ were supposed to grow to only around 8″ tall… That did not happen.
 They grew to the same height as the ‘French Dwarf Double.’